\(\newcommand{\solop}{\mathcal{G}^{\dagger}}\)

 TBD

-One approach I am less familiar with advocates for conditional GAN models to simulate conditional latent distributions.
+One approach I am less familiar with advocates (conditional) GAN models to simulate (conditional) latent distributions.
 I’m curious about these but they look more computationally expensive and specific than I need at the moment, so I’m filing for later (G. Bao et al. 2020; Yang, Zhang, and Karniadakis 2020; Zang et al. 2020).

-A recent examples from fluid-flow dynamics (Chu et al. 2021) has particularly beautiful animations attached:
+A recent example from fluid-flow dynamics (Chu et al. 2021) has particularly beautiful animations:

 F. Sigrist, Künsch, and Stahel (2015b) finds a nice spectral representation of certain classes of stochastic PDE.
 These are extended in Liu, Yeo, and Lu (2020) to non-stationary operators.
 By being less generic, these come out with computationally convenient spectral representations.